 - 1 teaspoon sugar

 - 2 teaspoons rubbed sage

 - 2 to 2-1/2 cups all-purpose flour

-- With a sharp knife, make three shallow slashes across the top of each loaf.
+- Punch dough down. turn onto a lightly floured surface; divide in half. shape each portion into two oval loaves.
+Place on a greased baking sheet.
+Cover and let rise until doubled, about 15 minutes.
+With a sharp knife, make three shallow slashes across the top of each loaf.
 Bake at 400° for 13-17 minutes or until golden brown.
 Remove from pan to wire racks to cool.
-Yield: 2 loaves (16 slices each).
+Yield: 2 loaves.

 Originally published as Country Sage Loaves in Taste of Home October/November 2002, p18